Kurds in Syria: Kurdish rebellion

 Protests in the Kurdish inhabited areas of Syria evolved into armed clashes after the opposition Kurdish Democratic Union Party (PYD) and Kurdish National Council (KNC) signed a cooperation agreement on 12 July 2012 that created the Kurdish Supreme Committee as the governing body of all Kurdish controlled areas.

 Under the administration of the Kurdish Supreme Committee, the People's Protection Units (YPG) were created to control the Kurdish inhabited areas in Syria.
 On 19 July, the YPG captured the city of Kobanê, and the next day captured Amuda and Afrin.
 The KNC and PYD afterwards formed a joint leadership council to run the captured cities.
-By 24 July, the Syrian towns of Al-Malikiyah), Ras al-Ayn, Al-Darbasiyah and Al-Muabbada had also come under the control of the People's Protection Units.
+By 24 July, the Syrian towns of Al-Malikiyah, Ras al-Ayn, Al-Darbasiyah and Al-Muabbada had also come under the control of the People's Protection Units.
 The only major cities with significant Kurdish populations that remained under government control were Hasaka and Qamishli.

+Turkish occupation and displacement

 Kurdish-inhabited Afrin Canton has been occupied by the Turkish Armed Forces and Turkish-backed Free Syrian Army since the Turkish military operation in Afrin in early 2018.
 Between 150,000 and 200,000 people were displaced due to the Turkish intervention.

-On 9 October 2019, Turkey started bombarding Kurdish-controlled regions of Syria for a planned invasion called Operation Peace Spring.

-Mistreatment by Syrian government

-International and Kurdish human rights organizations have accused the Syrian government of discriminating against the Kurdish minority.
-Amnesty International also reported that Kurdish human rights activists are mistreated and persecuted.
+On 9 October 2019, Turkey launched Operation Peace Spring, a cross‑border offensive with Turkish Armed Forces and Turkish‑backed Free Syrian Army factions targeting Kurdish‑led forces in northern Syria, particularly around Ras al-Ayn and Tal Abyad.
+Turkish forces quickly seized control of Ras al‑Ayn and surrounding villages and established a security zone east of the Euphrates, prompting mass displacement of civilians and allegations of human rights abuses.

+During the Operation Dawn of Freedom, SDF forces withdrew from Manbij and the surrounding Tell Rifaat region, evacuating their positions in the face of advancing opposition and Turkish-aligned forces.